nrpetersDNP/trust-gpt/privacy-policy.md

-## Privacy Policy
+Privacy Policy

 This GPT is operated in a private capacity.
-No data is shared, sold, or collected beyond default OpenAI and GitHub integration.
+No data is shared, sold, or collected.
 All rights reserved.
 Updated June 10, 2025.